UbaidSh2018/Board-Game-in-Java/README.md

 >cd ToyRobot\Production
 ``````

-2. Run the Following Command to execute jar and pass Command files as argument from CommandFiles directory.
+2. Run the Following Command to execute jar and pass any command file as an argument from CommandFiles directory.

 ````
 ToyRobot\Production>Java -jar ToyRobot.jar ../CommandFiles/C8_ValidComboCommands.txt